Welcome to today's edition of the Rush 24-7 podcast.

 So Mary Madeline had her two cents.

-From the very first week of the Obama administration, the Democrats have been trying to demonize Rush Limbaugh, and that they've succeeded only in driving people to his show where they find out that he's not hateful, he's not angry, he's a common sense conservative, and he's a wickedly brilliant satirist.
+From the very first week of the Obama administration, the Democrats have been trying to demonize Rush Limbaugh, and they've succeeded only in driving people to a show where they find out that he's not hateful, he's not angry, he's a common sense conservative, and he's a wickedly brilliant satirist.

-And within three days of that, the mainstream press was blaming Rush Limbaugh for the doubling of Americans who are confused about The president's religion.
+And within three days of that, the mainstream press was blaming Rush Limbaugh for the doubling of Americans who are confused about the president's religion.

 That's not Rush Limbaugh's issue.